 - Combine cauliflower florets, olive oil, salt and pepper in a large mixing bowl.
 Toss well and lay the cauliflower, cut side down, on the prepared baking sheet in a single layer.

-- Cover the baking sheet with foil and roast the cauliflower for 10 minutes.
+- Cover the cauliflower with foil and roast for 10 minutes.

 - In the meanwhile, make the soy-ginger sauce.
 Cook the oil, ginger and garlic in a small skillet over medium-high heat until fragrant, 1-2 minutes.
 Reduce the heat to medium-low, stir in water, soy sauce, vinegar and sugar and simmer until the sauce is thickened, about 4-6 minutes.
 Transfer to a small bowl and add sesame oil and green onion.
 Set aside.